google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 		print(“Found!”)

 What’s the problem?
 This is an infinite loop.
-It’ll never stop executing, because i is never incremented.
+It’ll never stop executing, because it is never incremented.

 Sometimes when we are training a model we may seriously start to wonder if we have created an infinite loop.
 How do we know whether we have created an infinite loop or our model is simply taking a long time to train?